AmyFong82/React-JS-interviewTips/React_interview_Questions_Answers.md

 3. What's the main difference between props and state?
 Props - (properties) describe the way a component is configured.
 Props are like function arguments in JS, and attributes in HTML.
 To send props into a component, use the same syntax as HTML attributes: e.g. <Person name="Amy" />

+4. What is JSX?
+JSX is a syntax extension to JS, it describes what the UI should look like.
+It produces React elements.